gchahal1982/G3DAI/ai-platforms/codeforge/docs/autonomous-execution-directive.md

 2. **🚫 NEVER PAUSE OR SEND INTERIM UPDATES** - Work continuously without interruption or status reports

-3. **📝 ADD ALL TASKS TO IMMEDIATE TODO** - Take ownership of all 204 files and 1,168+ tasks listed in the roadmap
+3. **📝 ADD ALL TASKS TO IMMEDIATE TODO** - Take ownership of all remaining 132 files and 800+ tasks listed in the roadmap

 4. **🔄 WORK CONTINUOUSLY UNTIL COMPLETE** - Execute systematically through each phase without stopping